JiangDong/CelestialNavigation/README.md

 CelestialNavigation
 ===================

-Some works in Celestial Navigation System
+Some work in Celestial Navigation System